The Hi-Lift Jack Buyer's Guide

-If you think your Hi-Lift can't do something, take a look the the available Hi-Lift Jack accessories.
+If you think your Hi-Lift can't do something, take a look at the available Hi-Lift Jack accessories.

 Chances are that you can find a way to make your jack work better with a bolt-on mod.

 Why a Hi-Lift Is Better Than a Bottle Jack

 Jacking up a 4x4 is the most common use of a Hi-Lift on the trail.
 Most wheelers use it to reseat a bead, change a broken axle, or some other thing that requires a corner of your rig to be in the air.